-- severity of the disease under investigation; - design of the study protocol; - size of the patient population; - eligibility criteria for the study in question; - perceived risks and benefits of the product candidate under study; - proximity and availability of clinical study sites for prospective patients; - availability of competing therapies and clinical studies; - efforts to facilitate timely enrollment in clinical studies; and - patient referral practices of physicians.
+- severity of the disease under investigation;

+- design of the study protocol;

+- size of the patient population;

+- eligibility criteria for the study in question; - perceived risks and benefits of the product candidate under study; - proximity and availability of clinical study sites for prospective patients; - availability of competing therapies and clinical studies; - efforts to facilitate timely enrollment in clinical studies; and - patient referral practices of physicians.

 The limited patient populations in orphan and niche indications present significant recruitment challenges for clinical trials.
-For example, studies estimate the prevalence of LPLD to be approximately 1:1,000,000.
 As an example of a rare childhood epilepsy disorder, the prevalence of Dravet Syndrome, or DS, is estimated to be 7,500-15,000 patients in the U.S. Many of these patients may not be suitable or available for clinical trials.
 This means that we or our collaborators generally will have to run multi-site and potentially multi-national trials, which can be expensive and require close coordination and supervision.
 If we experience delays in completing our clinical trials, such delays could result in increased costs, delays in advancing our product development, delays in testing the effectiveness of our technology or termination of the clinical studies altogether.